 Many scales provide automatic tare functions for certain products.
-You can verify that the proper tare is taken by first placing the empty container onto the scale and verifying that the scale reads zero before filling the container.
+You can verify that the automatic tare is correctly taken by first placing the empty container onto the scale and verifying that the scale reads zero before filling the container.

-For owners and operators of commercial weighing and measuring equipment Five points to remember
+For owners and operators of commercial weighing and measuring equipment Seven points to remember